In Liverpool, we’re known for our love affair with gin.

 We’re a city filled with spirit, in both senses of the word, who will turn to a good G&T to solve all of life’s little problems.

-So, it comes as no surprise that Liverpool is home to some incredible gin bars, the best G&T’s in the country and of course a gin festival or two.
+So, it comes as no surprise that Liverpool is home to some incredible gin bars and some of the best G&T’s in the country.

 If you’re a gin lover, then this is the ultimate guide for you.

 The best-kept secret in Liverpool, The Underground Gin Society is perfectly nestled on Castle Street opposite San Carlo and below a local bookmakers.
 You’d be forgiven for missing it with no flashing signs or bright lights, this quaint drinkers bar is the perfect place to escape from the hustle and bustle of the city centre and sip on a carefully crafted gin.

 With a world of gins and a million different garnishes and flavours to match, you could be coming here for a lifetime and still find new, delicious concoctions to try.

 The Merchant is relatively new to the Liverpool drinking scene but it’s already having a big impact.